russellane/rlane-kroger/README.md

 ```
 usage: kroger myinfo [-h]

-The `kroger myinfo` command opens a browser, and logs in to
+The `kroger myinfo` command opens a browser, logs in to Kroger's
-Kroger's MyInfo application, and navigates to the `Payslips`
+MyInfo application, and navigates to the `Payslips` page.
-page.

 User should now download any new payslips into their
 `~/Downloads` folder.
 The filenames of the payslips shown